bhwanip/email-service/ARCHITECTURE.md

    When it receives the messages it tries to sends the message via a primary mail provider (ElasticEmail), and fallbacks to a secondary email provider (Sendgrid) in case of failures.

 2. **Scalability**: The solution is highly scalable as both the gateway and processor services are stateless, which mean we can horizontally scale both the services independently.
 AWS RDS can be scaled by adding read replicas which will allow us to distribute read queries to multiple database instances.
+AWS SQS is a distributed scalable messaging queue.
 Adding AWS elastic cache layer further improves the system performance.

 1. **Availability/Reliability**: The solution is highly available, both microservice are deployed across multiple data centers/availability zones, and AWS ELB will manage the failover if needed.
 AWS RDS promotes a replica as master in event of a failure.
+AWS SQS is a is highly scalable.

 2. **Data loss/Durability/Resiliency**: The system ensures that valid data is persisted.
 As part of `POST /submitEmail`  the data is validated and then persisted in the database.
 The processing for sending of email happens after this step, this ensures that any email processing related errors does not cause any data loss.